bittrance/bittrance.github.io/content/posts/extending-our-tekton-pipeline.md

 ## Integration tests

 However, we do want to run those MySQL and Postgres tests!
-So how are we going to get a Postgres **and** a MySQL up?
+So how are we going to get databases up?
 There are at least two different strategies to provide supporting resources to your tests:

 1. Use sidecars.
 Tekton has explicit support for running sidecars to Tasks.
 1. Deploy Kubernetes resources (i.e. pods) to support our integration tests.

 Sidecars sound tempting, but has two problems.
 First, they can only be used by task definitions and not from a pipeline.
-That would mean that we could not use the standard pytest task above, but would have to define our own task that includes the sidecars.
+That would mean that we could not use the standard pytest task above, but would have to copy it and define our own task that includes the sidecars.
 Second, we are likely to run into readiness issues and would have to include an explicit script step to wait for the database sockets to become available.
 These issues are surmountable and had I been at work, I would probably have taken this route.

 But this is a blog post, and we are here to learn Tekton.
 Deploying a set of Kubernetes resources to provide those databases is a much more generally applicable technique, so let's see what it takes to do that!

-### Deploying the resources
+### Deploying Kubernetes resources

-We can use [kubernetes-actions](https://hub.tekton.dev/tekton/task/kubernetes-actions) to deploy resources to a Kubernetes cluster.
+We can use the standard [kubernetes-actions](https://hub.tekton.dev/tekton/task/kubernetes-actions) task to deploy resources to a Kubernetes cluster.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/tektoncd/catalog/main/task/kubernetes-actions/0.2/kubernetes-actions.yaml
 ```

-Once we have credentials available, we can load the task to set up a service and pod with mysql.
 For the sake of simplicity, I'm inlining the manifest in the task.
-I could equally set it up as a ConfigMap or mount the `striv-workspace` and reference a file there.
+I could equally set it up as a ConfigMap or mount the `striv-workspace` and reference a file from the GitHub repository (though we would have had to resort to e.g. `sed` to inject parameters).
 ```yaml
     - name: deploy-test-dependencies
       taskRef: